-One of the important things to know about collecting miles and points is that, unless you are a frequent business traveler, you are not going to earn enough miles for that bucket list trip just by flying.
+One of the important things to know about collecting miles and points is unless you’re a frequent business traveler, you’re not going to earn enough miles for that bucket list trip just by flying.
 By being prepared, we earned a nice stash of miles from this short trip that had nothing to do with being on a plane.

 - How will we get to New York?
 Oh, hello companion ticket!

 - How we choose what hotels to stay at in Times Square (and why did we end up staying somewhere way more expensive than what we would usually pay).

 - Hotel Review: The Towers of the Waldorf=Astoria New York

 - To Uber, Taxi or Subway?
 That is the question.